bitprj/devrel/IntroToPythonPandas_Proposal.md

 Intro to Python, Intro to Data Science, Big Data

 **DESCRIPTION (5-7+ sentences):**

+**NOTE:** All code is placed in my blog.md, there is not seperate file for it.

 My blog aims to help people of all skill levels develop a fundamental understanding of the Python Pandas library.
 Python Pandas is one of the most popular libraries in all of computer science.
 It is able to perform powerful commands with only a few lines of code, and is the foundation of many complex data science projects.
 I break the tutorial down into bite-sized segments that categorize some of the primary uses of Pandas.
 Each tutorial comes with a simple exercise to help apply the newly learned topics.

 ### :pushpin: Step 2